 - recognizes and values the individual and shared knowledge in nurse / physician interactions.

 - supports nursing in engaging patients as active participants in their care.

 - appreciates and values the integral role teamwork plays in the delivery of care and in improving patient outcomes.

-Richard is an Assistant Clinical Professor of Emergency Medicine at UCSF.
+He attended Mayo Medical School on full-tuition scholarship and is a member of The Doctors Mayo Society.
 He is board certified and residency trained in Emergency Medicine from the University of California, San Francisco at Fresno.
 While a resident he was Chief Resident and won the Intern of the Year award.

 He attended the Honors College at the University of Illinois at Chicago and won several student research awards.

-Richard is 45 years old.
-He lives in Fresno, California.
-He is the Chief Stadium Physician for Fresno State Bulldog football home games.
-He lives with his wife (a surgeon) and two daughters (ages 7 and 9).
-They have 9 backyard chickens and 1 German Shephard.
+Richard is 46 years old.
+He lives in Rochester, Minnesota with his wife (a surgeon) and two daughters (ages 9 and 11).
+They have a German Shepherd.

 You can reach him at: firstname.lastname@example.org